Gesell Early Screener

-The GES consists of an Examiner's Manual, a Child Recording Form (CRF-S) which includes a standardized script and Summary Profile form; a set of manipulatives; Teacher and Parent/Guardian Questionnaires; and an auto-calculating version of the GES Strand Scoring Worksheet.
-It is supported by current psychometric data and meets the government mandates for initial screening of a child 3-6 years.
+The GES consists of an Examiner’s Manual, a Child Recording Form (CRF-S), a set of manipulatives, Teacher and Parent/Guardian Questionnaires, and an auto-calculating version of the GES Strand Scoring Worksheet.

-While the GES requires no specialized training, we do recommend that examiners attend Day 1 of a GDO-R 3-day workshop or webinar for an enhanced understanding of the ages and stages of child development.
-A comprehensive Technical Report is available.
+While the GES requires no specialized training, we do recommend that examiners attend Day 1 of a GDO-R 2.5-6-Year Old Workshop for an enhanced understanding of the ages and stages of child development.
+However, when the complete GES kit is ordered, examiners receive a 90 minute recorded webinar with further information and instructions to ensure successful administration and scoring.
+Live private webinars for schools and groups are also available.

 Gesell Institute recommends best practices for assessment of very young children when using the GES.